MicrosoftDocs/Viva/Viva/topics/topic-experiences-information-endusers.md

 ### Topic center

-Users can see topics in their organization to which they have a connection to on the Topic Center home page.
+Users can see topics in their organization to which they have a connection to on the [topic center home page](topic-center-overview.md#home-page).

 (IMAGE: WE'VE LISTED YOU ON THESE TOPICS)